 I then discovered that I love making organic focal beads.
 With nature as my inspiration, I strive for a soft, elegant organic style in my beads by using blended flowing transparent colors to achieve depth, cubic zirconia, dichro, fine silver, copper and murrini.
 A secondary process of copper electroforming, using leaves from my yard, is often incorporated into the bead design.

 I now work out of my home studio, which has five torch stations where I teach all levels of lampworking classes...beginners to advanced.
 Metal smithing classes are also offered.

 I feel very honored that my glass beads and jewelry have juried into the Indiana Artisan program, and now carry the Indiana Artisan logo.

-I feel that lampworking is one of the many blessings in my life, as are the many friendships I have made along the way.
+I feel that lampworking and jewelry design are two of the many blessings in my life, as are the many friendships I have made along the way.